SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRClusterInstanceTypeConfig.md

----
-layout: glossary
-title: Add-VSEMRClusterInstanceTypeConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRClusterInstanceTypeConfig

 ## SYNOPSIS
-Adds an AWS::EMR::Cluster.InstanceTypeConfig resource property to the template
+Adds an AWS::EMR::Cluster.InstanceTypeConfig resource property to the template.
+**Note**

 ## SYNTAX